Extra Ecclesiam nulla salus: Strict interpretation

-Some sedevacantists called Feeneyists (such as the Slaves of the Immaculate Heart of Mary of New Hampshire) believe that only baptized Catholics can be saved.
-They reject of concept of baptism by desire and baptism of blood, and say that only a properly performed rite with the use of water and the requisite words is sufficient.
+Some traditionalists called Feeneyites (such as the Slaves of the Immaculate Heart of Mary of New Hampshire and Most Holy Family Monastery) believe that only Catholics baptized with water can be saved.
+They reject the concept of baptism by desire and baptism of blood, and say that only a properly performed rite with the use of water and the requisite words is sufficient.